joycert/ryanjoyce/src/whoiam.md

 title: Who I Am
 ---

-## N/A
+## Definitions are subjective

-No matter what I say, you shouldn't believe me.
-I have an incredibly biased perspecive.
-But the collection of facts and personal perspectives on this website should allow you to form an opinion.
+If I tried to define myself, even if I did a very good job, it wouldn't really translate.
+I think the point of this website is to give you enough data to get a decent idea of who I am.

 ## Timeline